FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 ### Brave code is fetched
 As part of the setup process, we also fetch our own code.
 The [`brave-core` repository](https://github.com/brave/brave-core) has the code that makes the browser Brave.
 The branch that should be checked out is also contained in that [package.json](https://github.com/brave/brave-browser/blob/master/package.json).
 There is also a [`DEPS` file in `brave-core`](https://github.com/brave/brave-core/blob/master/DEPS) that pulls in sub-dependencies ([such as the `brave-extension`](https://github.com/brave/brave-extension))

-### Hooks are ran
+### Hooks are run
-After the gclient sync runs and fetches all the code (including `brave-core`), the hooks are ran.
+After the gclient sync runs and fetches all the code (including `brave-core`), the hooks are run.
 One of the hooks that runs applies the patches ([which you can see here](https://github.com/brave/brave-core/tree/master/patches)) that are contained in `brave-core`.
 If you'd like to know more details about HOW the patching works, you can [take a peek at our patching wiki page](https://github.com/brave/brave-browser/wiki/Patching-Chromium)

 ## What Chromium features are removed for privacy/security reasons?